realworldocaml/book/en/02-guided-tour.md

 The easiest way to get the examples running is to set up the OPAM package manager, which is explained in [xref](#installation).
-In a nutshell, you need to:
+In a nutshell, you need to have a working C compilation environment and the PCRE library installed, and then:

 ```
 $ opam init